edrys-org/module-template/README.md

 ## Deployment

 To use the module, you need to serve it from somewhere and paste its link into your Edrys class settings.
-One convenient place to serve it from is through [GitHub Pages](https://pages.github.com/).
+One convenient solution is [GitHub Pages](https://pages.github.com/).
 Alternatives includes Netlify, GitLab pages, or placing the module in the Edrys static directory.

+When releasing a module on GitHub, you can tag it with `edrys` and `edrys-module` to make it easy for others to find.